aressler38/snowday/README.md

 # Run the game

-* After you install poetry, you can open a shell in this directory and execute `poetry run python snowday/main.py`.
+1. After installing poetry to the system, cd to this directory and run `poetry install`.
+1. **Run the game** `poetry run python snowday/main.py`.

 # Pygame